akuklev/HOCC/reedy-types.md

 downward prototypes comes for a fixed prototype `T` comes with a prototype structure induced by embeddings and embeddings in `T` acting elementwise.

-# Definitions of inductive type families indexed over prototypes
+## Definitions of inductive type families indexed over prototypes
 **TODO**

-# Procategories of prototype models and families over prototypes
+## Induction over prototypes and procategories of prototype models
 **TODO**

-# Inductive prototypes and algebraic theories
+# Inductive prototypes and algebraic theories; bidirectionalism

 ## Lavwere algebraic theories